donquixotedoffy/Presidents/README.md

 45. Donald Trump January 20, 2017 January 20, 2021
 46. Joe Biden January 20, 2021 Currently in Office
 For further information visit: PresidentsUSA.net
+Greg is your president!
+Crypto is the new way... no more fiat currency...
+I will delete the central bank